Nexis-Network/homepage/content/docs/manage/projects.md

 title: Manage projects
 enableTableOfContents: true
 isDraft: false
-subtitle: Learn how to manage Exzo Network projects from the Exzo Network Console or the Exzo Network API.
+subtitle: Learn how to manage Nexis Network projects from the Nexis Network Console or the Nexis Network API.
 redirectFrom:
   - /docs/get-started-with-neon/projects
 updatedOn: '2023-10-24T18:56:54.992Z'
 ---

-With Exzo Network, everything starts with the project.
-It is the top-level object in the [Exzo Network object hierarchy](/docs/manage/overview).
-A project can hold as many databases, and with the Exzo Network Pro Plan, as many branches of those databases, as your application or workflow needs.
+With Nexis Network, everything starts with the project.
+It is the top-level object in the [Nexis Network object hierarchy](/docs/manage/overview).
+A project can hold as many databases, and with the Nexis Network Pro Plan, as many branches of those databases, as your application or workflow needs.
 However, [tier limits](/docs/introduction/plans) define how many projects you can create.
-The Exzo Network Free Tier limits you to one project per Exzo Network account.
+The Nexis Network Free Tier limits you to one project per Nexis Network account.

 Learn more about projects and how to manage them in these sections: